 FALSE!
 Though high back boosters are necessary for those vehicles with low seat backs, not all of them can be used without head support behind it.
 Some car seat manufacturers, such as Dorel and Diono (the Cambria high back booster is pictured here) require head support for their booster seats in both high back and backless mode.
 Be sure you always read your booster seat’s manual to know the specific rule for your seat.

 Myth #6: I can’t use lower anchors with my booster seat.

 FALSE!
 Many boosters come with lower anchor connectors now and consider that an added feature.
 Even many combination seats can continue to use lower anchors when they are switched to booster mode.
 The lower anchors eliminate the need to buckle in the booster when not in use so it does not become a projectile in a crash.
-Weight limits also do not apply to boosters using lower anchors because the seat belt is doing the hard work of restraining the child in a crash.
+Lower anchor weight limits also do not apply to boosters using lower anchors because the seat belt is doing the hard work of restraining the child in a crash.
 One other advantage of a booster seat with lower anchors: they hold the seat in place, making it easier for some children to buckle themselves in.

 Myth #7: Booster seats do not need to be replaced after a crash